CHURCHES IN THE BURNHAMS

 The top story of the gatehouse would have originally had a chapel in it.
 The church was still standing during the 19th century, at which point it was used for a time as a farm building.
 The top of the tower of St Clement, Burnham Overy is visible off in the distance.
 A pleasing ruin!

 It was an enjoyable couple of hours seeing the churches here.
-It wasn't what was planned when I was originally planning this trip but that is fine.
+Lack of daylight and the threat of rain meant that I didn't get to see Burnham Thorpe on the day.
+This trip wasn't what was planned when I was originally working out this trip but that is fine.
 It was good to re-visit places that I have become very fond of over the years and good to see them all open again after all of the problems of the last two years.
 These problems had not gone away, as I type this in mid October 2021, infection rates are very high and there are rumours of restrictions being reintroduced during the winter.
 The churches are open though, and as mentioned earlier this is an important Christian witness in these dark times.